-The main highlight was the presentation of the “gardiente Outdoor Living Awards”.
-Around half of all exhibitors had entered their innovations from the fields of garden furniture, sun shades, BBQs, textiles and accessories for a chance to win this coveted accolade.
+The main highlight of the “gardiente night” will be the presentation of the “gardiente Outdoor Living Awards” in 2020 as well.
+All exhibitors can apply soon with their innovations from the fields of garden furniture, sun shades, BBQs, textiles and accessories for a chance to win this coveted accolade.

-Aesthetics, design, innovation, functionality and sustainability were assessed.
-The jury of experts made a pre-selection of all entries, which were presented in the TrendArea during the gardiente.
+Aesthetics, design, innovation, functionality and sustainability are assessed.
+The jury of experts make a pre-selection of all entries, which will be presented in the TrendArea during the gardiente.

 Chief Editor of Meubihome